vegaprotocol/vegacapsule/templates.md

 ## *types.ProbesConfig*
-Allows define pre start probes on external services.
+Allows the user to define pre start probes on external services.

 ### Fields